ZachTaylor2002/Data-Structures-and-Algorithms-CSCI-3110/README.md

 Project 5 - demostrates my understanding of Recursion and backtracking to solve the classic maze problem.

-Project 6 - demostrates my understanding of Binary Serach Trees, Recursion, and Object Oriented Programming (Usage of Mutiple Classes) to create a program that creates a concordance for a given text file.
+Project 6 - demostrates my understanding of Binary Serach Trees, Standard Template Libaray lists, Recursion, and Object Oriented Programming (Usage of Mutiple Classes) to create a program that creates a concordance for a given text file.